 With several news reports pointing to established elitist domination in present-day Egypt, the last elections held in Egypt in 2018, President Abdel Fattah al-Sisi’s government coasted home to victory with more than 97% of the total votes in an election that has also been described as ‘farcical’.
 This explains the narrator’s seeming obsession with the state of Egypt even several centuries down the line when he says, ‘Patience isn’t the only virtue we have in Egypt.
 It’s not just the ability to endure pain and suffering, it’s the ability to endure the remedy’ (p 43).

-In The Time-Travels of the Man Who Sold Pickles and Sweets, Khairy Shalaby has used humour and an unusual form of creativity to deliver a work that aids the reader’s appreciation of Egypt’s past and present.
+In The Time-Travels of the Man Who Sold Pickles and Sweets, Khairy Shalaby has used humor and an unusual form of creativity to deliver a work that aids the reader’s appreciation of Egypt’s past and present.
 The reader eventually learns that Ibn Shalaby never set out to sell pickles or sweets but to upset a cart of centuries rotten with oppression.

 Comments should be sent to email@example.com.
 Please use the appropriate review title in the email subject line.